 It is the Housing Authority of Prince George's County's policy, that each applicant shall be assigned his/her appropriate place on the Authority's PH waiting list in sequence based upon a computerized lottery selection, suitable type or size of unit, and factors affecting preference or priority.
 Preference and priority factors are established in this policy in accordance with HUD regulations and are consistent with the objectives of Titles VI of the Civil Rights Act of 1964 and Title VIII of the Civil Rights Act of 1968 and the HUD regulations and requirements pursuant thereto.
+HAPGC describes its policy in more detail in Section 10 of the Admissions and Continued Occupancy Policy (ACOP).
 Local preference is applicable to the organization of this Admissions and Continued Occupancy Policy.